awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 ### Importing data with Oracle Data Pump and an Amazon S3 bucket<a name="Oracle.Procedural.Importing.DataPump.S3"></a>

 The following import process uses Oracle Data Pump and an Amazon S3 bucket\.
 The process exports data on the source database using the Oracle [DBMS\_DATAPUMP](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_DATAPUMP.html) package and puts the dump file in an Amazon S3 bucket\.
-It then downloads the dump file from the Amazon S3 bucket to the `DATA_PUMP_DIR` directory on the target Amazon RDS Oracle DB instance\.
-The final step imports the data from the copied dump file into the Amazon RDS Oracle DB instance using the package `DBMS_DATAPUMP`\.
+It then downloads the dump file from the Amazon S3 bucket to the `DATA_PUMP_DIR` directory on the target Amazon RDS for Oracle DB instance\.
+The final step imports the data from the copied dump file into the Amazon RDS for Oracle DB instance using the package `DBMS_DATAPUMP`\.

 The process has the following requirements:
 + You must have an Amazon S3 bucket available for file transfers, and the Amazon S3 bucket must be in the same AWS Region as the DB instance\.
 For instructions, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 + The object that you upload into the Amazon S3 bucket must be 5 TB or less\.
 For more information about working with objects in Amazon S3, see [Amazon Simple Storage Service Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html)\.
 **Note**
 If you dump file exceeds 5 TB, you can run the Oracle Data Pump export with the parallel option\.
 This operation spreads the data into multiple dump files so that you do not exceed the 5 TB limit for individual files\.
-+ You must prepare the Amazon S3 bucket for Amazon RDS integration by following the instructions in [Prerequisites for Amazon RDS Oracle integration with Amazon S3](oracle-s3-integration.md#oracle-s3-integration.preparing)\.
++ You must prepare the Amazon S3 bucket for Amazon RDS integration by following the instructions in [Prerequisites for Amazon RDS for Oracle integration with Amazon S3](oracle-s3-integration.md#oracle-s3-integration.preparing)\.
 + You must ensure that you have enough storage space to store the dump file on the source instance and the target DB instance\.

 **Note**